therealtoma/EUResearchHub/Modellazione/database.md

 GRANT INSERT, SELECT ON TABLE "EUResearchHub".researchers_projects TO researcher;
 GRANT SELECT ON TABLE "EUResearchHub".researchers_messages TO researcher;
 ````
+>Query for the creation of the Researcher role
+---

 <h3 id="evr-role" >Evaluators</h3>
 ````sql